molmod/psiflow/docs/overview.md

 states = []                                 # keep track of 'Future' states
 for walker in walkers:
-    state = walker.propagate(model=model)   # proceeds in parallel!
+    metadata = walker.propagate(model=model)   # proceeds in parallel!
-    states.append(state)
+    states.append(metadata.state)
 data = Dataset(states)                      # put them in a Dataset

 ```

-Geometry optimization is performed using the
+Besides the dynamic walker, we also implemented an `OptimizationWalker` which
+wraps around ASE's
 [preconditioned L-BFGS implementation](https://wiki.fysik.dtu.dk/ase/ase/optimize.html#preconditioned-optimizers)
-in ASE, as it typically requires less steps than either conventional L-BFGS or
+; this is an efficient optimization algorithm which typically requires less steps than either conventional L-BFGS
-first-order methods such as CG.
+or first-order methods such as conjugate gradient (CG).
-Note that geometry optimizations in psiflow will not
+Note that geometry optimizations in psiflow will generally
-reduce the total residual force on the system beyond about 0.01 eV/A
+not be able to reduce the total residual force on the system beyond about 0.01 eV/A
-because all model evaluations are performed in single precision (`float32`),.
+because of the relatively limited precision (`float32`) of model evaluation.

 ## Bias potentials and enhanced sampling
 In the vast majority of molecular dynamics simulations of realistic systems,